dyyle02/AIP/Assignment 5/README.md

 ### Hardware

-Here is list of all the hardware components I used in my prototype.
+Here is a list of all the hardware components I used in my prototype.

 * **AtomS3 Lite Board**
   (The brain of the prototype communicating with all the other hardware components)